Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 This program uses Gradle and accordingly must be run through Gradle.

 Warnings/Errors:
-Warning in line 95 of Menu class does not matter.
+Warning in line 95 of Menu class is irrelevant.
-Currently our tests do not work due to dependency issues.
-We don't know why, they were working 2 days ago and now do not.
+Tests must be run using Gradle, not with IntelliJ, otherwise they do not run.
+Has something to do with directories.